Paul Volpe (mobster): Death

-The Buffalo crime family also operated in Toronto and Hamilton, and in 1981, hired former Satan's Choice MC hitman Cecil Kirby to kill Volpe and his driver Pietro Scarcella in an arrangement with Rocco Remo Commisso of the Commisso family of Toronto, for $20,000.
+The Buffalo crime family also operated in Toronto and Hamilton, and in 1981, hired former Satan's Choice biker and hitman Cecil Kirby to kill Volpe and his driver Pietro Scarcella in an arrangement with Rocco Remo Commisso of the Commisso family of Toronto, for $20,000.
 However, the plot was foiled when Kirby turned Royal Canadian Mounted Police (RCMP) informant.
 Volpe, who had a reputation for being devious and treacherous, had involved the Commissos in a real estate deal and cheated them, causing them to vow vengeance.
 During a conversation on 31 March 1981, Commisso told Kirby that he needed the approval of an unnamed higher authority before he could give the orders to kill Volpe.
 When Kirby asked "What about Volpe?", Commisso replied: "I'm waiting for an answer, OK?"
 On 23 April 1981, Commisso told Kirby that Scarcella could not be killed until he received permission from the unnamed authority, but he had the approval to kill Volpe.
 Commisso stated: "Ah, Scarcella, forget about it for now.
 Just don't worry about it for now", leading Kirby to ask "For how long?".
 Commisso replied: "A month, two months, we don't know yet.
 There's another guy".
 When Kirby asked "What the fuck is going on?", Commisso answered: "There's another guy I want you to take care of instead of him."